tektutor/openshift-dec-2021/Day4/README.md

 ```
 curl 172.16.95.240:80
 ```
+### What is Helm?
+- is a package manager for Kubernetes and OpenShift
+- it let's package your application deployments, services and related manifest files in standard format
+- helm helps you install, uninstall, upgrade and manage your application deployments in K8s and OpenShift
+- the packaged application is called as Chart(s)
+- there are 2 major verions 2.x and 3.x
+- In 2.x Helm will install a component called Tiller which resides inside K8s cluster
+- In 3.x Helm can deploy K8s applications without Tiller, we will using Helm 3

 ### What is an Ingress in Kubernetes ?
 - Ingress is a routing rule that you define for different application services you exposed.